ahmed-tasaly/Sunset-Hadith-Market/README.md

   ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) - Asynchronous or non-blocking programming is an important part of the development landscape.
+- [Flow](https://kotlinlang.org/docs/flow.html) - A suspending function asynchronously returns a single value, but how can we return multiple asynchronously computed values?
+This is where Kotlin Flows come in.
 - [Ktor](https://ktor.io/) - Create asynchronous client and server applications.
 Anything from microservices to multiplatform HTTP client apps in a simple way.
 Open Source, free, and fun!.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
 - [Jetpack Navigation](https://developer.android.com/jetpack/compose/navigation) - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app